Nursing Careers in California

 What Are The Average Salaries for Registered Nurses?

 At present, more than half of practicing Registered Nurses work in hospitals.
 Other RN's sustain their activity in physicians' offices, home health agencies, clinics, nursing homes, education centers (schools, universities), government agencies, and the military.
 The RN working schedule is usually demanding and long; Registered Nurses often work eight to twelve-hour shifts, including weekends and holidays.
-A Registered Nurse in the San Francisco Bay Area can earn anywhere between $54,500 to $78,579, salaries also vary based on experience.
-(Source: www.salary.com, 12/2012).
+A Registered Nurse in California earns a median wage of $91,270, however salaries also vary based on experience.
+(Source: www.bls.gov, 11/2013).

 In order to receive a practice permit in the State of California, Registered Nurses are required to go through a process of licensing; they must be licensed by the State Board of Registered Nursing.
 To become eligible for taking the licensing exams,individuals must possess an Associate or Bachelor's degree in nursing.